 Inflammation has two roles in disease.
 It can be a driver (primary cause) of some diseases, or a complication of others that increases patient distress and prolongs recovery.
 In either case, when inflammation becomes chronic, it can damage or even destroy the afflicted organ or tissue site.
 Moreover it can spread to other organs or tissue sites when pro-inflammatory signals are released at the afflicted site and circulate to other sites in blood vessels or cerebrospinal fluid.

 Current drugs treat inflammation by suppressing its further activation, which is helpful in some cases but too weak or too dangerous (e.g., metabolic disease, cytokine storms) in others.
-Experimental drugs are being developed to stop inflammation by promoting its resolution by protein and lipid cellular mediators (1,2), but clinical study results have been negative so far.
+Experimental drugs that attempt to stop inflammation by promoting its resolution by novel mediators (1) have failed in the clinic.
 Neither approach resolves the original cause of inflammation, nor does aldehyde trap therapy.

 Aldehyde trap therapy uses a different treatment approach.
-As lipid aldehydes surge, it protects cells and tissues from aldehyde toxicities with the efficay of steroids (3) but none of the safety risks.
-In doing so, it supplements natural defense mechanisms against aldehyde toxicity that are overwhelmed or genetically impaired, and it suppresses feedback loops that amplify inflammation by multiple known mechanisms.
+As lipid aldehydes surge, it protects cells and tissues from chemical damage with the efficay of steroids (2) but none of the safety risks.
+In doing so, it also suppresses multiple feedback loops that amplify inflammation by known mechanisms.

 The targets limit drug activity to inflamed sites